Blog General

 After analyzing more than 191 million push notifications using emojis, we discovered some key insights into emoji usage across industries.

-Some industries were able to include emojis in push notifications and enjoy an increase in click-through rate (CTR) by 100x, while other industries saw their CTRs cut in half.
+Some industries were able to include emojis and enjoy an increase in push notification click-through rate (CTR) by 100x, while other industries saw their CTRs cut in half.

 push notification industry click through rate and emoji CTR side by side mobile devices